Royal Oak Leprechauns: History

-In 2020, New York Yankees all-star and gold glove winning infielder, D.J.
-LeMahieu began supporting the Leprechauns as a primary investor, funding numerous renovations to Memorial Park.
-LeMahieu later transitioned to the role of Leprechauns president.
+In 2020, MLB All-Star and Gold Glove winning infielder D.J.
+LeMahieu began supporting the Leprechauns as a primary donor, funding numerous renovations to Memorial Park in Royal Oak.
+The relocated Leprechauns resumed play in the GLSCL in 2021, changing their name to the Royal Oak Leprechauns.
+LeMahieu later transitioned to the role of team President and eventually Field Manager.

-In October 2023, it was announced that the Leprechauns would be leaving the Great Lakes Summer Collegiate League and joining the Northwoods league for the 2024 season.
-Over 350 players from the Northwoods League have advanced to play Major League Baseball.
+In October 2023, it was announced that the Leprechauns would be leaving the GLSCL and joining the Northwoods League (NWL), another summer collegiate league, for the 2024 season.